In this tutorial, you will learn how to group standalone sequences into a sequence list and pair heavy and light chains prior to sequence annotation.

 This operation will produce a Clinical-stage antibodies (paired) Annotated & Clustered Biologics Annotator Result document.

-Data from antibody assays can be appended to Biologics Annotator Result document.
-The assay data coupled with the sequence annotation, liabilities score and germline differences produced by the Antibody Annotator may aid antibody candidate selection.
+Data from antibody assays can be appended to Biologics Annotator Result documents.
+The assay data coupled with the sequence annotation, liabilities score and germline differences produced by Antibody Annotator may aid antibody candidate selection.
 This can then in turn serve as an antibody registry for future analysis.

 In this exercise, you will learn how to add assay data into a Biologics Annotator Result document.
 First you will need an excel or csv file containing your functional data.
 You can download one for the tutorial here.
-Then select the Clinical-stage monoclonal antibodies (paired) Annotated & Clustered document in the Sequence annotation folder and click Add Assay Data.
+Then open the Clinical-stage monoclonal antibodies (paired) Annotated & Clustered document and click Add Metadata > Add Assay Data.

-To view the added assay data, select the Clinical-stage monoclonal antibodies (paired) Annotated & Clustered (with assay data) document in the Add assay data folder and scroll to the right end of the Sequences Table or use the Focus column button located in the Table Preferences panel.
+To view the added assay data, select the Clinical-stage monoclonal antibodies (paired) Annotated & Clustered (with assay data) document in the Add assay data folder and scroll to the right end of the Sequences Table or use the Table Preferences panel to find the column of interest.
+You can then hover over the column and click on the Focus column button that appears to jump straight to that column:

 Multiple sequence alignment is a comparison of multiple related DNA or amino acid sequences to identify regions of similarity and dissimilarity that may be a consequence of evolutionary relationships between the sequences.
-Alignments can be used for many purposes including inferring the presence of evolutionary relationships between the sequences.
+Alignments can be used for many purposes, including inferring the relatedness between sequences.

 Select the following options in the Alignment dialog box to align the Heavy CDR3 amino acid sequences and click Run to start the analysis (see section and image below).

 You will now learn how to view alignment with assay data and learn how to sort the sequences on assay data.
-First, to view the alignment, select the 20 protein sequences alignment tree document located in the Sequence alignment folder.
+First, to view the alignment, select the 18 protein sequences alignment tree document located in the parent folder.
 Then in the Sequence Viewer panel, select the following options to sort the sequences in descending Liability score and ELISA affinity value (see image below).

 *The colored amino acids in the alignment are in agreement with the consensus sequence while the grey amino acids are dissimilar to the consensus sequence.